andrzejchm/RESTMock/README.md

 ####Step 3: TBD
 TBD (Pullrequests welcomed)
 ##Logging
 RESTMock supports logging events.
 You just have to provide the RESTMock with the implementation of `RESTMockLogger`.
 For Android there is an `AndroidLogger` implemented already.
 All you have to do is use the `RESTMockTestRunner` or call

 	RESTMockServerStarter.startSync(new AndroidAssetsFileParser(getContext()),new AndroidLogger());

 or
 `RESTMockServer.enableLogging(RESTMockLogger)` and `RESTMockServer.disableLogging()` to disable logging

 ##TODO
 * Create API responses recorder that will store the responses in assets
-* setup CI
+* ~~setup CI~~
-* create some Units
+* ~~create some unit-tests~~
 * add something simmilar to Mockito's `verify()`
-* -add android example-
+* ~~add android example~~

 ##License

 	Copyright (C) 2016 Appflate.io

- 	Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+ 	Licensed under the Apache License, Version 2.0 (the "License");
+ 	you may not use this file except in compliance with the License.
  	You may obtain a copy of the License at

 	http://www.apache.org/licenses/LICENSE-2.0

 	Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 	See the License for the specific language governing permissions and limitations under the License.